LzhJack/Jack-Fonse-Stan/docs/navigation-structure.md

 ---
 layout: default
-title: Removing the Background from an Image
+title: How to Remove an Image's Background
 nav_order: 2
 ---
 # How to Remove an Image's Background